oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 between different CSAF versions, in which documents and provider metadata of both versions are served simultaneously (cf.~section
 #link(<transition-between-csaf-2-0-and-csaf-2-1>)[7.4]).
 If one of the
-URLs fulfills requirement 9, it MUST be set as the first CSAF entry in the security.txt.
+URLs fulfills requirement 9, it SHALL be set as the first CSAF entry in the security.txt.

 === Requirement 9: Well-Known URL for provider-metadata.json